Hybrid acousto-optical swing-up state control in a quantum dot: Introduction

 \section{Introduction}

-In recent years, there has been a growing interest in quantum hybrid systems \cite{Kurizki2015, Morton2011, Wallquist2009, Xiang2013, Daniilidis2013, Aspelmeyer2014}.
-They involve combining different quantum degrees of freedom through controlled couplings, enabling the transfer of quantum information and the potential development of advanced multicomponent devices.
-A hybrid system can include specialized ingredients for quantum information processing, storage, and transmission, each exploiting different degrees of freedom.
-Also the rapidly evolving field of quantum-enhanced detection \cite{Helstrom1969, Tucker1985, Pezze2021}, can benefit from the use of entangled subsystems of different types.
-Thus, in addition to developing individual promising solid-state quantum systems, it becomes even more important to explore the possibilities for short- and long-distance coupling and state transmission between different types of them.
-For long-haul quantum transmission and communication, flying qubits in the form of photons and their entangled pairs are a natural choice, so light-matter coupling and photon generation by optically active systems are of interest.
-Whereas for in-place data processing, quantum-enhanced sensing, quantum memories and repeaters, and many other applications, a common coupling that will connect all the involved systems is essential.
-Material deformations provide such universal coupling for solid-state systems.
-Moreover, acoustic waves should be compatible with future on-chip solutions due to their short wavelength.
+Quantum information science and engineering have at their disposal many specialized nanoscopic systems \cite{Alfieri2022}, and the success of the second quantum revolution will depend on the effective use of their combined and structured layouts.
+Thus, in addition to developing individual solid-state quantum systems, it becomes important to explore short- and long-distance coupling and state transmission between different types of them.
+For long-haul quantum transmission, flying qubits, photons, and their entangled pairs are a natural choice.
+On the other hand, for in-place quantum computation and data processing, quantum-enhanced sensing, or quantum memories and repeaters, a common coupling connecting all the involved systems is essential and can be provided by augmenting optical protocols with either acoustic waves or purely acoustically.

+Recent years have brought phononic structures \cite{Roth2023, Preuss2022} and coherent acoustic waves for quantum technologies.
+Surface acoustic waves (SAWs) with microwave frequencies are well established \cite{Choquer2022, Wang2018} and methods for generating THz coherent acoustic waves were also developed \cite{Maznev2012, Barajas-Aguilar2024, Akimov2015, Ruello2015}.
+Acoustic waves have already found applications in radio signal processing, acousto-fluidics, life sciences, and biological and chemical sensors \cite{Delsing2019}.
+In quantum technologies, they have been used for spin-qubit control in color centers \cite{Clark2024, Dietz2023}, shuttling electrons between gate-defined QDs \cite{Jadot2021}, superconducting qubit-cavity coupling \cite{Moores2018, Sletten2019}, and coherent control in van der Waals materials \cite{Lazić2019, Preuss2022}.
+The naturally short acoustic wavelengths and universal mechanical coupling to all solid-state systems open the way to the miniaturization of future quantum devices \cite{Delsing2019}, especially multi-component quantum hybrid systems coupled via a universal acoustic quantum bus, and combining different degrees of freedom to realize quantum information transfer, processing, storage, communication, or quantum-enhanced detection \cite{Pezze2021, Gu2023, Thomas2024}.